 Not Actively Monitoring for Company Terms

 Not actively monitoring for comments and images across search engines, social media sites, blogs and forums, is perhaps one of the most common mistakes made by companies operating online.
-Monitoring sentiment helps businesses analyse customers’ behaviour as well as competitors’ activities.
+Monitoring sentiment helps businesses analyse customers’ behavior as well as competitors’ activities.

 By setting up Google Alerts for your company name and relevant search terms, you will be notified of mentions, when and where they are published.
 More sophisticated reputation monitoring systems are available.
 These provide wider coverage and will alert you to a more in-depth level of mentions on the Internet for your company name and relevant search terms.